-- The interview panel must consist of at least two, though ideally three staff/trustees.
+- The interview panel must consist of at least two, though ideally three colleagues.
+Colleagues can be drawn from Centre staff, Red Balloon Educational Trust staff, the Local Governing Body (LGB) or Trustees.
 One of the panel MUST be trained in Safer Recruitment training.
 A suitable introduction should be given by one of the panel to ensure each candidate is aware of the process and how the interview will be conducted alongside standard safety/fire safety instructions. - Each of the panel should use their question template to record the candidate's answers.
 Panel members should not write down any scores to questions whilst with any candidate.
 Care should be taken to shield the questions from the candidates.

 Each candidate should not be able to see any paperwork about any other candidates.

-Candidates should be given the chance to ask their own questions at the end of the interview.
+• Candidates should be given the chance to ask their own questions at the end of the interview.
 They should also be told what the next steps are and when they are likely to hear the outcome of their interview